wiremock/wiremock.org/_site/docs/mock-api-templates/usage.md

 ## Plain Java

-If you're running WireMock embedded in a Java program or test suite you can place the JSON file in a folder called `mappings` then set its parent as the WireMock server's root at startup.
+If you're running WireMock embedded in a Java program or test suite you can place the JSON file in a folder called `mappings`, then set its parent as the WireMock server's root at startup.

 ```java